neoforged/.github/primers/1.21.6/index.md

     - `Equippable$Builder`
         - `setCanBeSheared` - Sets whether the equipment can be sheared off the entity.
         - `setShearingSound` - Sets the sound to play when a piece of equipment is sheared off an entity.
+    - `ResolvableProfile#pollResolve` - Returns the profile of the stored id or name.
 - `net.minecraft.world.item.equipment.Equippable#harness` - Represents a harness to equip.
 - `net.minecraft.world.level`
     - `CollisionGetter`